Elder Conservatorium of Music: Elder Conservatorium Wind Orchestra

-The Elder Conservatorium Wind Orchestra is conducted by Luke Dollman.
+The Elder Conservatorium Wind Orchestra is conducted by Bryan Griffiths.

 Elder Conservatorium Chamber Orchestra

 Founded in 1973 by the late Jiri Tancibudek, the Elder Conservatorium Chamber Orchestra draws on advanced students from the Conservatorium.
 Currently directed by Elizabeth Layton.

 Jazz Ensembles

 Adelaide Connection

 The Adelaide Connection is the Elder Conservatorium's premier Jazz Choir.
 Under the direction of Anita Wardell, the group consists of between 15 and 18 students and has a mixture of soprano, alto, tenor and bass voices.
 The Connection have built a repertoire of harmonically sophisticated vocal music, both a cappella and accompanied.
 The majority of the vocal arrangements focus on close part harmony and complex jazz rhythms and sight reading is a strong focus for this ensemble.
 To strengthen the students' knowledge of jazz history, chosen repertoire includes music from early jazz choir arrangers such as Gene Puerling to current arrangers such as Darmon Meader and Kerry Marsh.